techidaily/site-win11/source/_posts/winning-the-battle-top-windows-11-fps-trackers.md

 3. Open the**In-Game tab** in the**Settings** dialog.
 ![Steam in game fps counter](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/steam-in-game-fps-counter.jpg)
 4. Next, click the**In-Game FPS Counter** drop-down and select**Top-left** .
 You can also set it to Top-right, Bottom-right, or Bottom-left.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FATJWpNYmio?si=72ugPTb3vJXz6cAM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 5. Click**OK** to save the changes.
 6. Next time you launch a game on Steam, you’ll notice a green-color FPS title appearing at your preferred location on your screen.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pGHmqD53gc8?si=ymgHIB6Aa7_MoUUf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 6\.
 Razer Cortex